epicodus-lessons/help-queue-with-firebase-and-redux/README.md

 ## What is this?
 ---

-This is an example project from LearnHowToProgram.com that shows how to use the following tools to create a web app:
+This is an example project from LearnHowToProgram.com ["React with NoSQL" coursework](https://www.learnhowtoprogram.com/react/react-with-nosql) that shows how to use the following tools to create a web app:

 - React version 16
 - Redux version 4